textpattern/textpattern.github.io/installation/upgrading-textpattern.md

 ## Install the new Textpattern files

-It is strongly advised to log out of the Textpattern admin interface before upgrading.
+It is strongly advised to log out of the Textpattern admin interface and clear the browser cache before upgrading.
+If you use a service such as [Cloudflare](https://www.cloudflare.com) to cache your domain assets, remember to clear any caching services there too.

 Using FTP/SFTP again, navigate to the folder you created in **Step 1** and copy the following files from there to your server, overwriting any previous files: